The Latest (but definitely not the greatest) news from the IRS and the FTB (and me) about Tax year 2017 (Calendar year 2018)

 4) if you need an extension, I am 100% OK with that.
 I do not charge to file extensions because I don't want people rushing in (unprepared) just to avoid a small fee.
 Some forms (such as K-1's) tend to be sent out very late so some folks can't file on time even if they want to.
 I also like moving some work to the off-season.
 If you want an extension, just send me an e-mail with your name & SSN and I will get it done.
 I will also mail you a copy to confirm it have been filed.

 HOWEVER - I do not like doing anything at the last possible minute.
 Being needlessly rushed by an arbitrary (and avoidable) deadline is pointless.
 I coach my kid's U19G soccer team starting in August, games start in September, and I devote a LOT of time to that.
 So - after we file an extension, plan on seeing me in May.
-June, July or early August.
+June, or July.
 I have PLENTY of time during those months.
-If you are looking for a preparer to file your taxes at the last minute in September or October, please go elsewhere.
+If you are looking for a preparer to file your taxes at the last minute in August, September or October, please go elsewhere.
 I am not the best person for you if that is your timetable.

 Making Payments to the IRS